dmbarbour/wikilon/docs/Performance.md

 ## Lazy Computation

-Laziness involves construction of a suspended computation, a pending result, that doesn't need to be completed immediately.
-In Haskell, laziness has some semantic aspects in that we can have lazy undefined or divergent computations.
-However, in ABC, laziness would be expressed by annotation `{&lazy}`.
-Annotations *must not* affect the observable behavior of the program.
-So laziness must be a performance-only consideration.
+Laziness involves construction of a suspended computation, a pending result, one that doesn't need to be completed immediately.
+It seems feasible to model this as a special case for value stowage and/or cached computations.
+My main resistance to lazy computations is that they hinder structure sharing.

-Wikilon interprets bytecode.
-We are not pre-computing our substructural type attributes.
-Hence, we must not copy or drop our lazy values before fully computing them.
-A consequence is that we don't need stateful thunks at the level of independent computations.
-However, at the higher *dictionary application* layer with partial evaluation and cached computations, we may still reuse lazy thunks.
-Lazy, stateful thunks might give us some nice properties in this context, effectively giving developers access to construct computations in cache.

-Are there better approaches to cached computations?
-Memoization seems a promising technique, but has the difficulty of uniquely identifying a computation.
-Even more so if we begin to inject stateful thunks.

-I may need to experiment with laziness to see whether it is worth using in Wikilon.

 ## Linear Cached Computations